History, tourist information, and nearby accommodation

 Little remains from that early period, however.
 The castle was held by royalist forces during the English Civil War, and when the fortress finally fell to Parliamentary troops in 1646, Oliver Cromwell ordered its destruction.

 The site was later acquired by Charles II.
-It was Charles' intention to built upon this site a grand royal palace, called King's House, elaborate enough to rival the palace of Versailles in France.
+It was Charles' intention to built upon this site a grand royal palace, called King's House, elaborate enough to rival the Palace of Versailles in France.
 Sir Christopher Wren was commissioned to begin building King's House, but plans were abandoned by James II.
 Today, only the Great Hall of Henry III (1222-35) survives, offering a glimpse of what the original castle must have looked like.

 The Great Hall is an interesting building, built to a "double cube" design (that is, the height and width are exactly half that of the width.
 The interior measures 110' x 55' x 55').
 Upon one end wall is hung a huge Round Table, reputed to be that of King Arthur, though recent investigation assigned a 13th-century date to the workmanship of the table.
 The table was repainted during the reign of Henry VIII.
-A photo of the Round Table can be seen at the top of this page.

 Behind the hall is situated Queen Eleanor's Garden, a delightful recreation of a small medieval garden.